KazzyAPI/steam-report-bot/README.md

 }
 ```

-You must enter each and every detail correctly or else bot will fail to function. [ Create a named Customer ]
+You must enter each and every detail correctly or else bot will fail to function.
 - Token
     - This is pretty straight forward its just the discord bot!
 - startPrefix